 COST INVOLVED: US $70+

-Taxi’s (can fit 4 passengers) costs around $70 – $85 for the journey, do make sure you arrange a set price before you hop into your taxi!
+A taxi (can fit 4 passengers) costs around $70 – $85 for the journey.
+Do make sure you arrange a set price before you hop into your taxi!

 Siem Reap to Phnom Penh by Boat